JLMie/SQL-Queries/README.md

   ## HR Clean and queries project.
   GOALS: 1.
 Identify blanks, nulls, misspellings, duplicates, and clean the database.
-         2. Get the dataas the  HRdepartment requires.
+         2. Get the dataas the  HR department requires.
   |i| The databasee was created during People Analytics master.

   ## Store and inventory movie project.